sureshvenkatesan/jas_helm_install/example_qa_custom_values/readme.md

        -f ../artifactory/values-main.yaml \
        -f ../artifactory/values-artifactory.yaml \
        -f ../artifactory/artifactory-large.yaml \
-       -f ../artifactory/artifactory-large-extra-config.yaml \
        --namespace $MY_NAMESPACE \
        --set global.versions.artifactory="${RT_VERSION}" \
        ./artifactory-107.84.14.tgz
      ```

-   **Note:** All the Java Options in `artifactory.javaOpts.other: >` in `artifactory-large-extra-config.yaml` are applied as is
+   **Note:** All the Java Options in `artifactory.javaOpts.other: >` in `artifactory-large.yaml` are applied as is
    to the `shared.extraJavaOpts` in the final artifactory pod's system.yaml
-   as specified  https://github.com/jfrog/charts/blob/master/stable/artifactory/files/system.yaml#L45 i.e
+   as specified  https://github.com/jfrog/charts/blob/master/stable/artifactory/files/system.yaml#L51 i.e
    ```
      {{- if .other }}
        {{ .other }}